intelliwavemobile/cordova-package-checker/README.md

 ### getAppVersion(appPackageName)

-It returns a promise which will be resolved to the string representation of the version number (eg: `57.0.2987.132`) or rejected with a `Package is not found` error if the Android System Webview is not installed
+It returns a promise which will be resolved to the string representation of the version number (eg: `57.0.2987.132`) or rejected with a `Package is not found` error if the app is not installed

 ```js
 plugins.webViewChecker.getAppVersion(appPackageName)